If you're looking to experiment with a different method of cooking your Thanksgiving turkey, we've got you covered.

 If the weather outside is conducive, cooking a turkey on a covered charcoal grill is a great idea; it gives the turkey a delightful smoky flavor.
 Using an outdoor grill also frees up the kitchen for other dinner preparations, and it cuts down considerably on cleanup.
 Here's an easy recipe for a first-timer.

 Deep frying a turkey is a very fast method of cooking that is gaining in popularity.
 The turkey comes out very moist and tasty with dark, crispy skin.
 However, proper precautions must be taken before taking on the task.
 Make sure you have a turkey fryer, thaw the turkey completely and fry it outside.
 Be sure to follow the instructions that come with your deep-fryer.
 Check out these tips on how to get the best - and safest- fry.

-The idea of a Turducken-a chicken stuffed into a duck stuffed into a turkey-can make for a dramatic centerpiece.
-Some attribute its popularity to Louisiana chef Paul Prudhomme but, as a concept, animal-stuffed-animal roasts are common outside of the U.S. also, where 'three bird roasts' are often used with goose or other meats.
-The classic Prudhomme recipe uses Cajun spices and select Louisiana meats but a simpler version can also be found.
+The idea of a Turducken -- a chicken stuffed into a duck stuffed into a turkey -- can make for a dramatic centerpiece.
+Some attribute its popularity to Louisiana chef Paul Prudhomme but, as a concept, animal-stuffed-animal roasts are common outside of the U.S. also, where "three bird roasts" are often used with goose or other meats.
+The classic Prudhomme recipe uses Cajun spices and select Louisiana meats.

 There's also always a traditional turkey roast or turkey brine.

 This story was originally published in November 2019.